|Edit Work Schedule|

-- It is imperative that you check-in and pick up your badge at the Student Volunteer Office in room 204 at the Colorado Convention Center, UPON ARRIVAL IN DENVER.
-The Student Volunteer Office hours are provided on the Student Volunteer home page.
-Students who do not check-in and miss their first assignment may have all remaining assignments given to other students at the discretion of the Student Volunteer Coordinator.
+- Upon arrival in Minneapolis, it is imperative that you check-in and pick up your badge, assignment list, program book, and other materials at the Student Volunteer Office in the Minneapolis Convention Center.
+The Student Volunteer Office room number and hours are provided on the Student Volunteer home page.
+Students who do not check in, or who miss any assignments, may have all remaining assignments given to other volunteers at the discretion of the Student Volunteer Coordinator.

 - I need to make changes to or cancel my schedule.
 How do I do that?

-- I overslept and missed my assignment, what do I do?
+- I missed my assignment; what do I do?
 What happens to the rest of my assignments?

-- Remember that your commitment to work means that many people are depending on you to be there to perform your assigned task.
-If you don't show up, and did not call the Student Volunteer Office in advance, your assignments may be reassigned to other students at the discretion of the Student Volunteer Coordinator.
-If you miss all of your hours, you will be charged the full, student registration fee.
+- Remember that your commitment to work means that people are depending on you to be there to perform your assigned task.
+If you don't show up, and did not notify the Student Volunteer Office or email in advance, your assignments may be reassigned to other students at the discretion of the Student Volunteer Coordinator.
+If you work less than 10 hours, you will be charged the US$109 registration fee.

 - Am I limited to how many hours I may volunteer in one day?

-- No, you may schedule your time however it works out best for you.
-You are limited to a total of 20 hours for the entire conference.
+- No, you may schedule your time however works best for you.
+You are limited to a total of 15 hours for the entire conference.

 - My assigned task ended early, how do I record my hours on the time sheet?